 If you assume most inventors are men, think again.
-Proving that sisters are indeed doing it for themselves, ladies through the ages have been at the forefront of everything from beer brewing to solar heating.
+Today is International Women's Day, and to celebrate, we're taking a look at how women through the ages have been at the forefront of everything from beer brewing to solar heating.
 Below are just some of the inventions dreamed up by a woman.

 One of the key scientists at the forefront of cancer cure research, Ann Tsukamoto was part of a pioneering pair who gained a patent in 1991 for a process to isolate the human stem cell.
 Her breakthrough work has led to greater understanding of the blood systems of cancer patients.

 • Brewed by: Too many women to name